felixsylvaris/SpaceTraderGame/nextpatch.md

 6) Jet Pack 2000c (Agility +2)
 0) Let me out.

+Shop stays open, mission or not.
+Upgrades are pernament on our charaacter sheet, so it should sit in parameters, and could be used among missions, and also personall story one day.

 ### Expeditions avaiable
 There is only one expedition to choose, we have democracy:
 1) "Easy Job" (req easy_job_token)